kalicki2k/alpine-apache-php/README.md

 | PUBLIC_DIRECTORY |         | The public directory contains the `index.php` file, which is the entry point for all requests entering your application. |

 ## Examples
-- plain, accessible on port 8080 `docker run -d -p 8080:80 kalicki2k/alpine-apache-php:7.2`
+- plain, accessible on port 8080 `docker run -d --name apache-php -p 8080:80 kalicki2k/alpine-apache-php`
-- with external contents in /home/kalicki2k/html `docker run -d -p 8080:80 -v /home/kalicki2k/html:/var/www/localhost kalicki2k/alpine-apache-php:7.2`
+- with external contents in /home/kalicki2k/html `docker run -d --name apache-php -p 8080:80 -v /home/kalicki2k/html:/var/www/localhost kalicki2k/alpine-apache-php`

 The docker container is started with the -d flag so it will run into the background.
 To run commands or edit settings inside the container run `docker exec -ti <container id> /bin/bash'